 Business dynamics examines business rejuvenation, growth, and connectivity, taking into account multiple stages of the business life cycle.
 Indicators measure business startup activity, the rate of business creation and destruction, the number of firms graduating from privately held venture capital incubation, initial public offerings (IPOs), and the number of fast growing firms.
 Broadband access indicates the state’s capacity to facilitate connections through businesses and residents accessing and sharing knowledge online.

-In 2014, Virginia business startups as a percentage of existing establishments increased .
-Establishment churn, which measures the rate of businesses creation and destruction, remained the same.
-There was one venture-backed IPO in Virginia during 2015, as had been the case in each of the last three years, with the post-offer value improving significantly over the period.
+In 2015, Virginia business startups as a percentage of existing establishments was steady.
+Establishment churn, which measures the rate of businesses creation and destruction, increased slightly.
+There was one venture-backed IPO in Virginia during 2016, as had been the case in each of the last four years.
 The number of fast growing firms – defined as a firm listed on the Inc. 5000 list of fast growing firms – decreased by thirty-eight in 2017, although Virginia remained a leader on a population-adjusted basis.

 Why are business dynamics important?